ThwDog/GameProject2_Year3/README.md

-Game Project 2 Year 3 is a 3D isolation game that player play as a young girl tasked with solving intricate puzzles to heal a dying forest.
+<br> Game Project 2 Year 3 </br>
+is a 3D isolation game that player play as a young girl tasked with solving intricate puzzles to heal a dying forest.